coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 2. Cloning in progress.

 == Changelog ==

+= 4.4.2 - 2024.01.30 =
+* Enhancement: Improved locale loading.
+* Fix: PHP notices.

+= 4.4.1 - 2024.01.25 =
+* New: Introduce new function `ns_cloner_perform_clone` to make it easier to perform cloning from other plugins.
+* Enhancement: Improved checks for file loading.
+* Fix: PHP notices.

 = 4.4 - 2023.11.20 =
 * New: Updated the admin area for a more modern experience.